AM-Stormyr/cart253/topics/mod-jam/README.md

 ### Controls
 - Click to start
-Use your mouse to move Einstein’s tongue and click again to catch as many treats as you can before time runs out.
+- Use your mouse to move Einstein’s tongue
+- click again to catch as many treats as you can before time runs out.

 ## Screenshot
 ![Image the end of the game](assets/images/treat-frenzy-screen-shot.png)